Operator Prerequisites¶

 - cluster WinRM access works (

-Test-WSMan -ComputerName <node-ip> -Credential <domain-cred> -Authentication Negotiate) - Azure authentication works for the intended subscription and resource group
+Test-WSMan -ComputerName <node-ip> -Credential <domain-cred> -Authentication Negotiate), or Arc Run Command transport is configured as fallback - Azure authentication works for the intended subscription and resource group

 - BMC endpoints are reachable if hardware discovery is included